By SHERWIN DE VERA

 The way the NCIP is handling the transgression of the NIA and the contracted Chinese company in the ancestral lands of indigenous peoples is not only detrimental but also dangerous.
 Left as it is now, the same violations may happen in other government-initiated projects in indigenous peoples’ territories.

 Even with the Indigenous Peoples’ Rights Act of 1997, the conduct of genuine FPIC remains contentious.
-Turning a blind eye on procedural breaches and violations, especially coming from the government, will embolden private companies to also undermine the FPIC process.
+Turning a blind eye on procedural breaches and violations, especially coming from the government, will encourage private companies also to undermine the FPIC process.

-In the case of the CRPIP, the subservience of the NCIP to the agenda of the President seems a foreboding of things to come for indigenous peoples.
-Especially since the Congress enacted a new law, the Energy Virtual One-Stop Act, that requires the completion of the FPIC process in 105 days or shorter.
+NCIP’s subservience to the agenda of the President in relation to the CRPIP is foreboding of things to come for indigenous peoples, notably, since Congress enacted a new law, the Energy Virtual One-Stop Act, that requires the completion of the FPIC process in 105 days or shorter.